Stochastic homogenization of dynamical discrete optimal transport: Preliminaries

 The second point ensures that the graph is dense enough.
 In particular, graphs with arbitrarily large holes are excluded.

 The third point ensures that the limit action is purely local and no long-range transport persists.

 The final point affects the scaling law of the action.
 By contrast, in \cite{garcia2020gromov}, the minimum vertex degree tends to infinity, allowing much lower actions.
 See Section \ref{sec: counterexamples} for an extended discussion of the correct scaling law under unbounded vertex degrees.
+The final point is not necessary in the $W_1$-case studied in \cite{gladbach2024stochastic}.

-Assumptions (3) and (4) can potentially be weakened by introducing appropriate moment bounds on edge lengths and vertex degrees.
+Assumptions \eqref{edge} and \eqref{degree} can potentially be weakened by introducing appropriate moment bounds on edge lengths and vertex degrees.
 However, these generalizations are beyond the scope of this article.